zyp91281115/docs/docs/guide/advanced/meta.md

 ---

 # Meta
-The configuration in the meta information is only valid for `Guest`, if you want to have the corresponding permissions for the newly created ordinary users, please go to `User`-->`User Account` to modify the relative permissions
+The configuration in the meta information is valid for `All Roles`, if you want to have the corresponding permissions for users, please go to `User`-->`User Account` to modify the relative permissions

 ### **Path**